gageml/gage/tests/lib-run-util.md

     ... # spellchecker: disable-next-line
     'kafom-fikud'

-IDs must be at least 8 chars.
+IDs can be less than 8 chars.

     >>> run_name_for_id('60a82')
-    Traceback (most recent call last):
-    ValueError: run ID is too short: '60a82'
+    'babak-bopaf'

 The first 8 chars must be hexadecimal.